Preponderous-Software/Beyond-Nations/README.md

 # osg-project
 The Open Source Game project is a joint effort between Preponderous Software and the Fairfield Programming Association to create an open source game which will serve as reference material for new developers.

-## What is the role of Preponderous Softare?
+## What is the role of Preponderous Software?
 Preponderous Softwware is leading development on this project and will be focusing on core elements such as player control, gameplay, story, UI, etc.

 ## What is the role of the Fairfield Programming Association?